2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2002 - Present

 The exceptional values among 2002 Sacagawea Dollars reveal how condition rarity drives today’s market.
-The 2002-D MS66 leads at $8,050, but this record-setting price has specific context.
-This specimen was struck on a quarter planchet rather than the standard dollar blank, creating a dramatic wrong-planchet error that collectors prize.
+The 2002-D MS66 leads at $8,050, but this record-setting price has specific context — this specimen was struck on a quarter planchet rather than the standard dollar blank, creating a dramatic wrong-planchet error.

 Grade differences create significant price gaps.
-The 2002-D MS67 sells at $33 – examples just two grades lower bring substantially less.
-For proof coins, the 2002-S PR69 trades around $115, as most examples grade between PR68 and PR69.
+The 2002-D MS67 sells at just $33 — examples two grades lower bring substantially less.
+For proof coins, the 2002-S PR69 trades around $115, since most examples land between PR68 and PR69.

-These prices underscore a consistent principle: preservation quality matters more than mintage numbers for modern coins.
-Collectors pay premiums for specimens that survived without the contact marks typical of mass production.
+These prices reinforce a core principle: preservation quality matters more than mintage numbers for modern coins.
+Collectors pay premiums for specimens that survived without the contact marks typical of mass production and bag storage.

 The Sacagawea Dollar series launched in January 2000 with extraordinary expectations.
-The government spent over $60 million on awareness campaigns and struck over 1.5 billion coins in the first two years, hoping the golden-colored dollar would replace paper bills in everyday commerce.
+The government spent over $60 million on awareness campaigns — including a partnership with Walmart that shipped $100 million worth of coins directly to stores — and struck over 1.5 billion coins in the first two years, hoping the golden-colored dollar would replace paper bills.

-During a May 2002 Senate hearing, Senator Byron Dorgan declared the Golden Dollar “has been a failure”, crystallizing the program’s disappointing trajectory.
-The 2002 transition marked the end of circulation hopes and the beginning of the coin’s existence as a collector-focused product.
+During a May 2002 Senate hearing, Senator Byron Dorgan declared the Golden Dollar “has been a failure,” crystallizing the program’s disappointing trajectory.
+From a collector’s standpoint, however, the 2002 transition is significant — it marks the permanent shift from a mass-circulation coin to a collector-focused product with comparatively tiny mintages.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)